Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Introduction

-In Section~\ref{sect-model}, after the study of the solitary waves (Lemma~\ref{lemma-sw}), we treat the spectrum of the linearized system.
-Let us give the essence of our Theorem~\ref{theorem-sect2} on a particular case of a pure power nonlinearity, with $f(\tau)=\abs{\tau}^\kappa$, $\kappa>0$.
-Considering solitary waves with frequencies in the gap $\omega\in(-m,m)$, the spectrum of the linearization is as follows: There are always eigenvalues $\pm 2\omega\jj$ (embedded into the continuous spectrum when $\abs{\omega}>m/3$); When $\kappa\in (0,1]$, the entire spectrum is located on the imaginary axis; There are two nontrivial eigenvalues when $\kappa\in \big(2^{-1/2},1\big]$ and the frequency satisfies $\omega>\mathcal{T}_\kappa^{+}$, with $\mathcal{T}_\kappa^{+}\in(0,m)$ a certain threshold frequency.
-For $\kappa>1$, these two imaginary eigenvalues collide at zero when $\omega=\Omega_\kappa$, with $\Omega_\kappa\in(\mathcal{T}_\kappa^{+},m)$ the second threshold value, and a couple of real eigenvalues appear from this collision when $\omega\in(\Omega_\kappa,m)$.
+In Section~\ref{sect-model}, we study the solitary waves (Lemma~\ref{lemma-sw} below) and then treat the spectrum of the linearized system.
+Let us give the essence of our Theorem~\ref{theorem-sect2} on a particular case of a pure power nonlinearity $f(\tau)=\abs{\tau}^\kappa$, $\kappa>0$.
+Considering solitary waves with frequencies in the gap $\omega\in(-m,m)$, the spectrum of the linearization is as follows: there are always eigenvalues $\pm 2\omega\jj$ (embedded into the continuous spectrum when $\abs{\omega}>m/3$); when $\kappa\in (0,1]$, the entire spectrum is located on the imaginary axis; there are two simple nonzero eigenvalues when $\kappa\in \big(2^{-1/2},1\big]$ and the frequency satisfies $\omega>\mathcal{T}_\kappa$, with some $\mathcal{T}_\kappa\in(0,m)$.
+For $\kappa>1$, these two imaginary eigenvalues collide at the origin when $\omega=\Omega_\kappa$, with $\Omega_\kappa\in(\mathcal{T}_\kappa,m)$ the second threshold value, and a couple of nonzero real eigenvalues appear from this collision when $\omega\in(\Omega_\kappa,m)$.
 This second threshold value is the one corresponding to algebraic multiplicity of the null space of the linearization jumping from two to four.
 This value satisfies the Kolokolov condition \cite{kolokolov-1973}: $\p_\omega \norm{\phi_\omega}_{L^2}^2$ vanishes at $\omega=\Omega_\kappa$.
 The statement and proof of these results are in Section~\ref{sect-spectrum}.
+The detailed structure of the spectrum of the linearization at a solitary wave is formulated in Theorem~\ref{theorem-sect2} (which is proved in Section~\ref{sect-theorem-sect2-proof}).
 A relevant part of the analysis relies on the parity symmetry of the Soler model, which allows one to split the Hilbert space into two invariant subspaces: odd-even-odd-even and even-odd-even-odd subspaces.
-In the former subspace live the "trivial" eigenvalues $\pm 2\omega\jj$ and in the latter subspace live the possibly further "nontrivial" eigenvalues.
+In the former subspace live the ``trivial'' eigenvalues $\pm 2\omega\jj$ and in the latter subspace live the possibly further ``nontrivial'' eigenvalues.